Complete Buyer's Guide and Reviews of the Best Cabinet Table Saw On The Market (5 Top Saws Reviewed)

 If you are really looking to create professional wood projects, you’ll need something much more serious than your standard Home Depot table saw.
 While the best cabinet table saws are not inexpensive, it is the price of doing business and the professional woodworkers that are dedicated to building cabinets as a career make their money back hundreds of times over.

-Simply put, your standard 10 inch saw is great for hobbyists.
-However, if you are a career woodworker, the cost of a professional saw, with a 5 hp one phase motor, riving knife and a table extension will be an investment in your new career that you cannot miss on.
+Simply put, your standard 10 inch table saw is great for hobbyists.
+However, if you are a career woodworker, the cost of a professional table saw, with a 5 hp one phase motor, riving knife and a table extension will be an investment in your new career that you cannot miss on.

 There are a handful of safety systems on the market, but the majority of them just protect against one or two small occurrences that may or may not ever happen.
-For instance, a riving knife helps stop the blade from kicking back.
-Or, more realistically, it helps limit its large kickbacks.
+For instance, a riving knife helps stop the table saw blade from kicking back.
+Or, more realistically, it helps limit its large blade kickbacks.

 The SawStop is the best cabinet table saw in the class due primarily to its safety system.
 Sure, the saw has great dust collection, a full range of accessories and has very low vibration for precision cuts.
 However, it is the safety features that really make this my favorite cabinet table saw.
 View the video of the cabinet saw in action above if you haven’t already.
 Sure, the price of the SawStop saws is higher than it’s competitors, but it’s an investment that you’ll be happy you made.